bwittmann/RecMVCNN/README.md

 # RecMVCNN

 RecMVCNN is a lightweight multi-view based approach for classification and reconstruction of a 3D structure.
-It takes rendered images of a 3D structure like a mesh, a point cloud, or a voxel grid as input and simultaneous classifies the content of those rendered images and reconstructs the 3D shape in the form of a voxel grid.
+It takes rendered images of a 3D representation like a mesh, a point cloud, or a voxel grid as input and simultaneous classifies the content of those rendered images and reconstructs the 3D shape in the form of a voxel grid.
 The architecture of our approach is depicted below.

 <img src="docs/images/RecMVCNN_Architecture.png" alt="Architecture of our approach.">